Ramp Up Student Consent Training

 Consider In-Person Workshops

 Many schools find in-person workshops the best format for training on consent.
-The University of Southern California mandates a 90-minute workshop focused on consent for first-year and transfer students, and requires second-year students to participate in a related workshop on healthy relationships.
+The University of Southern California mandates a 120-minute workshop focused on consent for first-year and transfer students, and requires second-year students to participate in a related workshop on healthy relationships.
 Other schools using interactive workshops, typically facilitated by peer educators, include Lewis & Clark, the University of Maryland, and the University of Pittsburgh.
 More formal workshops often incorporate a scenario about consent for participants to work through, and facilitators may find a guide helpful.

 Examine Video Training Tools

-While this approach allows speakers to cover particular elements of their school’s policy, a generic but well-done video, such as Tea and Consent, can also be an effective training tool.
+While this approach allows speakers to cover particular elements of their school’s policy, a generic but well-done video, such as Tea and Consent, also can be an effective training tool.

 Evaluate Interactive Theater